Universal Editing and Interdisciplinary Experiments

-Uleshka is a creative communicator and multi-disciplinary force rooted in design.
+Uleshka is an experimental explorer and interdisciplinary force rooted in design.

 She has a talent for initiating projects, mobilizing and motivating people, bringing the right creatives and progressive minds together and making the most out of her solid, high-quality, international network.

 Uleshka has founded and chief-edited Asia’s biggest design blog at the time, written various books about design, has a long record of interviewing people, giving presentations, holding workshops, talks and organizing events.
 She offers her writing, editing, research, concept and project management skills to those who are looking for multi-disciplinary communication and innovation.
 Uleshka teaches “Holistic Creative Editing” at independent workshops in her studio and at HTW University, Berlin.

 - 12 years work experience in international / Asian design environments

 - Curation / connecting talents

 - Writing / design author, chief-editor and design journalist

 Photoshop, Illustrator, Indesign, Flash basics, Final Cut Pro, Basic HTML / CSS,

 Wordpress and Movable Type (blog software), Microsoft Ofﬁce, iWork